Colorado vs. Middle Tennessee Predictions & Picks - Women's NCAA Tournament First Round

 Middle Tennessee Schedule Analysis

-- The Lady Raiders notched their signature win of the season on December 4 by registering a 67-49 victory over the Louisville Cardinals, a top 50 team in our computer rankings.
+- The Lady Raiders' best victory of the season came against the Louisville Cardinals, a top 50 team (No. 22), according to our computer rankings.
+The Lady Raiders registered the 67-49 home win on December 4.

-- The Lady Raiders have tied for the 48th-most Quadrant 1 victories in the country (two).
+- The Lady Raiders have tied for the 49th-most Quadrant 1 victories in the nation (two).

 Middle Tennessee 2022-23 Best Wins